Flour Trading License in Dubai

 The UAE imports virtually all of its wheat and flour requirements, making it one of the most import-dependent food markets in the world.
 According to the Food and Agriculture Organisation, the UAE imports approximately 1.2 million metric tonnes of wheat and wheat flour annually.
 The country's food and beverage sector is projected to grow at a compound annual growth rate of over 6% through 2028, driven by population growth, tourism, and an expanding hospitality industry.

 Dubai specifically handles more than 70% of the UAE's food re-exports, positioning it as the primary gateway for flour and grain products destined for regional markets.
-This combination of domestic demand and re-export opportunity makes a flour trading licence in Dubai exceptionally valuable.
+This combination of domestic demand and re-export opportunity makes a flour trading license in Dubai exceptionally valuable.

-What the Flour Trading Licence Covers
+What the Flour Trading License Covers

 Wheat flour (all grades and varieties)